-Any interpretations or decisions of eligibility for the 2023 USA Collegiate Championships will be rendered by the Rules Committee, which is comprised of, but not limited to, the Tournament Director, the USA Cheerleading Program Director or Song/Pom/Dance Program director and the Director of Special Events.
+Any interpretations or decisions of eligibility for the 2024 USA Collegiate Championships will be rendered by the Rules Committee, which is comprised of, but not limited to, the Tournament Director, the USA Cheerleading Program Director or Song/Pom/Dance Program director and the Director of Special Events.
 The Rules Committee will render a judgment in a manner consistent with the general goals of the tournament.

-If a team fails to produce this proof of eligibility for each team member prior to the registration at the event, they will not be allowed to perform.
-Proof of eligibility must be submitted to the USA office on or before January 13, 2023.
-If submitted after January 13, 2023, a \$25 processing fee will occur.
+The Eligibility Form must be submitted to the USA office on or before January 19, 2024.
+If submitted after January 19, 2024, a \$25 processing fee will occur.
 It is the advisor/coach's responsibility to provide this information to the United Spirit Association by the stated deadline in the registration confirmation.
+If a team fails to produce this proof of eligibility prior to the deadline, they will not be allowed to perform.